joinpursuit/Frontend-And-Mobile-Takehome-Coding-Challenge/README.md

 ### Web

-1. In Codesandbox create a blank React App.
+1. Create a new React App.
-   - If you don't know how to create a React App in Codesandbox, read [this tutorial](https://react.school/hello-react)
+   - You may use `create-react-app`

 ### Mobile